75lb/command-line-usage/README.md

 <a name="module_command-line-usage--commandLineUsage..optionList"></a>

 #### commandLineUsage~optionList
-A OptionList section adds a table displaying details of the available options.
+An OptionList section adds a table displaying the supplied option definitions.

 **Kind**: inner typedef of [<code>commandLineUsage</code>](#exp_module_command-line-usage--commandLineUsage)
 **Properties**